Tbseddy/Amazon-Project/README.md

 **14:30:00**

+${isChecked ?
+'Checked' : ''}  // Using Tenary operator here //

+Recursion is when a function re-run itself

 const priceString = deliveryOption.priceCents === 0
 *            ?
 'FREE'
 *            : `$${deliveryOption.priceCents}`
 How Tenary operator works: If the first part returns true the value is whatever is after the ?.
 If it is false the value is whatever is after the :.
 It is just like an if statement except that we can save the result in a variable

-${isChecked ?
-'Checked' : ''}  // Using Tenary operator here //

-Recursion is when a function re-run itself
+##### MVC Model View Controller
+MVC is a design pattern, it's a way to organize and design our code.
+In MVC we split our code into 3 parts:
+1. Model: All the codes that saves and manages the data
+2. View: This is the code that takes the data and displays it on the page
+3. Controller: This run some code when we interact with the page e.g eventlistener